jkerai1/VirusTotal-IP-powershell/README.md

 Key is found:
 ![API key 2](https://user-images.githubusercontent.com/55988027/154651904-77291d0e-8d44-4767-a0df-047e96a1f530.PNG)

-Then you can paste your api key within the line (near line 12-14 at the moment, however this may change)
+Then you can paste your api key within the line, between the quotation marks (near line 12-14 at the moment, however this may change)

 ![Capture](https://user-images.githubusercontent.com/55988027/154652083-f8914757-9ec9-457e-afa7-5790dcdfc2a1.PNG)